 Whether you have aspirations to work with a small startup on a new product or to work in the IT department at a financial services firm, here are some potential careers and their accompanying median salaries gathered from the United States Department of Labor: Bureau of Labor Statistics.

-These developers build the actual operating systems and networks that user-facing applications need in order to function.
-Rather than considering the needs of the end-user directly, systems developers instead consider what the software applications need to run effectively.
-This is a role that junior developers may take on once they get a little experience under their belts.
+These developers build the actual operating systems and networks that user-facing applications need to function.
+Rather than considering the needs of the end user directly, systems developers instead consider what the software applications need to run effectively.

 Systems administrators are highly trained general IT support staff.
 They see to it that an organization’s internal computer systems operate effectively by maintaining the proper hardware and software, monitoring network user permissions and behavior, optimizing for security, and troubleshooting when issues arise.

 Degree Programs vs. Coding Bootcamp Certificates